-Karlsruhe Institute for Technology (KIT) was the first client of Opus Design Germany.
+Karlsruher Institute for Technology (KIT) was the first client of Opus Design Germany.
 This scientific institution provides outstanding research to contribute to the global challenges of humanity in the fields of energy, mobility and information.

-Opus Design was asked to create a research report design on the in-vitro process of meat.
+Opus Design was asked to create a research report design on in-vitro meat.
 KIT wanted the report to look and feel like a magazine instead of a simple report or handout.
 It is called, “In-Vitro Meat: A Technical Vision to Solve the Problems of Today’s Meat Production and Meat Consumption?”, and provides research on the cultural opinion and attitude towards in-vitro meat.

 Design challenge and approach